nayopu/AI-Scientist/README.md

 For social deduction game experiments, the following additional arguments are available:

-- `--num-players`: Number of players in the social deduction game (default: 5)
 - `--max-turns`: Maximum number of turns before game ends (default: 100)
 - `--player-model`: Model specification for players in format 'api:model_name' (default: "openrouter:deepseek/deepseek-r1-0528")
 - `--gm-model`: Model specification for GM in format 'api:model_name' (if different from players, default: None)

+**Note:** The number of players is automatically determined by the experimental design within each run.
+Different runs will test different player counts (typically ranging from 3-8 players) to explore how player count affects game dynamics.

 **Search API Options:**
 - `--search-api duckduckgo` (free, no API key required)